 We recommend that you book a series of appointments to ensure you are able to receive the intensive therapy that you require.
 Discuss the frequency and the plan with your therapist and book 2-4 weeks in advance.

 Auto insurance legislation requires that your Extended Health Benefits (EHBs) are used prior to accessing the auto insurance funding.
 If you have more than one source of EHBs i.e. personal and spousal, we are required to bill both insurers.

 Whenever possible we will bill your EHB insurer directly to streamline the process of coordinating both funding streams.
 Unfortunately, not all EHB insurers allow direct billing.
-Depending on your insurers requirements we will follow one of procedures listed below:
+Depending on your insurers requirements we will follow one of the procedures listed below: